Association of Governing Boards of Universities and Colleges: History

-AGB's founding
+Founding

 AGB was founded in 1921.
 It grew out of a conference held at the University of Michigan in 1920.

 Until the early 1960s the Association of Governing Boards of Universities and Colleges was an affiliation of board members who took turns sharing the leadership and guidance needed to sustain an organization.
 The early organization operated as the Association of Governing Boards of State Universities and Allied Institutions, and membership was open to “any college or university in any state, or other political sub-division, which may be recognized by a state as a state university, and such other allied or tax-supported institutions as may be elected to membership.”
 Without a commissioned staff, the association's activities were limited to annual meetings of its various committees.

-1960 - 2000

 In 1964, AGB joined with the American Council on Education (ACE) and the American Association of University Professors’ (AAUP) to formulate a joint publication, the Statement on Government of Colleges and Universities.
 It was published in 1966.

 In 1988, AGB and Independent Sector established the National Center for Nonprofit Boards (now BoardSource) to provide information, tools, training, and leadership development for board members of nonprofit organizations.